 You can choose to travel with a high speed Thalys train direct on this route.
 This will have you in Brussels Midi in under 2 hours (1.51 hours).
-This train however can be quite expensive and can get booked out.
-Unless I can find a deal with the Thalys train I usually take the regular regional train.
-This is a longer journey (3.20 hours) and sometimes can travel via Rotterdam (and possible Roosendaal and Antwerp too).
+This train however can be quite expensive if not booked in advance.
+Unless I can find a deal with the Thalys train I usually take the regular cheaper regional train.
+This is a longer journey (2.50 hours) and sometimes can travel via Rotterdam (and possible Roosendaal and Antwerp too).
 Remember the station name Brussels Midi means Brussels South in English and it is called Brussels Zuid in Dutch.
 Don't get confused as your ticket is liable to have any of those names written on it!

 2. Brussels- London